redis/Redis-Insight-Guides/guides/quick-guides/time-series/aggregation.md

-It's possible to combine values of one or more time series by leveraging aggregation functions.
+It's possible to aggreate samples of one or more time series by leveraging aggregation functions.

 ```redis Calculate average
 TS.RANGE sensor1 - + + AGGREGATION avg 3600000 // Calculates the average temperature per hour in the sensor1 series